machine-learning-study-group/time-series-millenium-goals/README.md

 https://gist.githubusercontent.com/pamelafox/986163/raw/f5f9db4f1b287804fd07ffb3296ed0036292bc7a/countryinfo.py

-## Update 2/10/2019
+## Update 9/10/2019

 ### Changes from last session:
-submit our work on linear regression and polynomial regression. only linear reg is above the baseline score, and by using 3 years. work on LSTM is not providing good results we need to go back to correlated indicators and try a simple linear model to see if we can improve from baseline
+work on Linear_Regression_Model notebook used work on linear regression with polynomial features from Tiri as baseline evaluate and plot correlated indicators using tutorial from http://drivendata.co/blog/world-bank-getting-started/

-### Homework for next week
+### Next session
-No homework for next week
+retrain our linear model using correlated indicators

 #### Topics for improvement:
 improve cleaning/filtering of the data